Freelance Translators’ Directory

 What is more, most of our translators have post-graduate qualifications, such as the Diploma in Translation or an MA in Translation.

-Our freelance translators have not only been translating for at least 5 years, they are also members of at least one professional translators’ association.
+Our freelance translators have been translating for at least 5 years.
+Additionally, they are also members of at least one professional translators’ association.
 Membership is either in their country of residence and/or in the country of their second language.

 As well as proving qualification, translators’ associations have codes of conduct which we expect our translators to adhere to.